Clemson vs. North Carolina: Sportsbook promo codes, odds, spread, over/under - January 6

 - Clemson is 33rd in the country in terms of its odds to win the national championship (+7500), much lower than according to the computer rankings (24th-best).

-- In terms of their national championship odds, the Tigers have had the fifth-biggest change this season, improving from +20000 at the start to +7500.
+- Oddsmakers have moved the Tigers' national championship odds up from +20000 at the beginning of the season to +7500.
+Among all teams in the country, that is the fifth-biggest change.

-- Based on its moneyline odds, Clemson has a 1.3% chance of winning the national championship.
+- Clemson has a 1.3% chance of winning the national championship, based on its moneyline odds.

+- The Tar Heels' national championship odds have fallen from +2200 at the start of the season to +3000, the 44th-biggest change among all teams.

 Check out all the futures bets available at BetMGM!